 California law requires each licensee and registrant to report name changes to the Board within 30 days of the name change, providing both the old and new names.

 No fee is required to process a name change; however, there are fees to request a duplicate wall certificate and wallet card with the new name.

 How to Report an Address Change

-You can change your address by downloading the Request for Address Change form and mail, fax or email your changes to the PTBC.
-If you have more than one license type with the Board select them all, current or delinquent, on your Request for Address Change form.
+You can change your address by submitting the Request for Address Change online or by submitting a request form via mail, fax or email.
+If you have more than one license type with the Board, select them all, current or delinquent, on your Request for Address Change form.

 No fee is required to process an address change; however, there are fees to request a duplicate wall certificate and wallet card with the new address.